timurnurutdinov/Framer-Inventory-for-Sketch/README.md

 # Framer Inventory for Sketch
 - Video: http://timurnurutdinov.github.io/framerinventory/

-## Doen't work with Sketch 3.4.
-Doing my best to fix it as soon as possible.
+## Works with Sketch 3.4.2 and Sketch 3.3.x
-### I've got an awesome feedback and soon will release v1.1 with Medium article.
-You should wait for a while but.. it will be earlier than Comet release ;)
+Will release v2.0 with Medium article soon ;)

 >Framer Inventory performs actions on a current Sketch page and handles only code generation.
 You should export assets manually and then iterate with plugin.
 Actually, exporting assets is not a deal because Sketch already does it great;)